Frank Lampard: 1997–99: First-team regular

 From this season Lampard took the number 18 squad number having previously held the number 26 spot.
 On the first day of the 1997–98 season, West Ham opened their fixtures with an away game against Barnsley who were playing in the top tier of English football for the first time in 110 years.
 Lampard came on as a 76th-minute substitute for Eyal Berkovic.
-Barely a minute later he scored what was the winning goal in a 2–1 win for The Hammers having received the ball from Michael Hughes and flicking it past Barnsley goalkeeper David Watson.
+He scored what was the winning goal in a 2–1 win for The Hammers having received the ball from Michael Hughes and flicking it past Barnsley goalkeeper David Watson.
 The season also saw his first hat-trick.
 On 19 November 1997, West Ham played Walsall in a League Cup, fourth-round game.
 Lampard's three goals plus another from John Hartson were enough to beat Walsall who responded via a goal from Andy Watson.
 Lampard made 42 appearances for the 1997–98 season in all competitions scoring nine goals.

 Lampard was an ever-present for West Ham in the 1998–99 season, helping his team to fifth place in the 1998–99 Premier League and qualification for the UEFA Intertoto Cup.
 This is the highest West Ham have ever come in the league.